dotnet CLI commands

-dotnet command-line interface, which runs on Windows, Mac OS X, and Linux, provides a number of essential nuget.exe commands as listed below.
+dotnet command-line interface (CLI), which runs on Windows, Mac OS X, and Linux, provides a number of essential commands such as installing, restoring, and publishing packages.
 If dotnet satisfies your needs, it's not necessary to use

 - dotnet add package: Adds a package reference to the project file, then runs

 - dotnet remove package: Removes a package reference from the project file.

 - dotnet restore: Restores the dependencies and tools of a project.
 As of NuGet 4.0, this runs the same code as

 - dotnet nuget locals: Lists locations of the global-packages, http-cache, and temp folders and clears the contents of those folders.

 - dotnet new nugetconfig: Creates a

 nuget.configfile to configure NuGet's behavior.